khofstadter/CS220AU-DP/README.md

 - 2022-11-25 Collected footage related to the introduction of the video.
 - 2022-11-28 Got a microphone.
 - 2022-12-02 Started editing
+- 2022-12-11 wrote the script for the voiceover
+- 2022-12-11 continued researching about the topic
 <br>

 ## TODO